sithmel/occamsrazor.js/README.rst

 occamsrazor.validator().has
 ---------------------------

-Check if an object has one or more properties.
+Check if an object has one or more properties (optionally the values).

 Syntax::